azzumw/ND940C3-Project/README.md

 ### Description

-In this project we are asked to download a file from the Internet by clicking on a custom-built button where:
+The app allows user to download a file from the Internet by clicking on a custom-built button where during the duration of file download:

 - width of the button gets animated from left to right
 - text gets changed based on different states of the button